Injury Nutrition

 Acute Phase

-The acute phase of injury nutrition is the window after which an injury occurs to when you begin to mobilise the area.
-While doctors, physiotherapists and surgeons typically dominate this time, they aren’t the only pieces in the large rehabilitation puzzle.
+The acute phase of injury nutrition begins immediately after an injury occurs and lasts until you start mobilising the area.
+Although doctors, physiotherapists, and surgeons often dominate this phase, they aren’t the only contributors to the rehabilitation process.

-Nutrition can play a critical role in this phase, and it’s not for the reasons you would expect.
-The acute phase is going to be a period marked by disappointment, pain and anxiety.
-It is common for athletes, who are experiencing a sudden lack of control, to resort to different coping strategies.
-It’s not uncommon to turn to coping strategies like emotional eating, restrictive behaviours, or binge eating during this time.
-Spotting these patterns early is key to managing them and staying on track with recovery.
-If you notice the signs, reach out to a trusted coach, a loved one, or our performance team for support.
+Nutrition plays a critical role during this time, often in ways you might not expect.
+The acute phase can bring disappointment, pain, and anxiety, leaving many athletes feeling a sudden loss of control.
+In response, they may turn to coping strategies like emotional eating, restrictive behaviours, or binge eating.
+Spotting these patterns early is crucial for managing them and staying on track with recovery.
+If you notice these signs, seek support from a trusted coach, loved one, or our performance team.

-Another nutritional priority in this phase is to support the inflammatory response and kick start the healing process.
-Some critical nutrients to consider are:
+Another key nutritional priority during this phase is supporting the inflammatory response and jumpstarting the healing process.

-Leucine: Leucine is part of the Branched Chain Amino Acid (BCAA) family and can work as a trigger for muscle protein synthesis.
-One of the best sources of Leucine is dairy products!
+• Leucine: This Branched Chain Amino Acid (BCAA) acts as a trigger for muscle protein synthesis.
+Dairy products are an excellent source of leucine.

-Vitamin D: This vitamin is heavily involved in bone health and muscle regeneration.
-However supplementation is only recommended if you have a confirmed deficiency through a blood test.
+• Vitamin D: This vitamin plays a significant role in bone health and muscle regeneration.
+Supplementation is recommended only if a blood test confirms a deficiency.

 Functional Recovery Phase

-The functional recovery phase of injury nutrition begins when the injured area has healed enough to begin returning to some light activity and loading.
-The aim of this phase is to progress back to the strength, function and performance prior to the injury.
+The functional recovery phase of injury nutrition begins when the injured area heals enough to allow light activity and loading.
+The goal during this phase is to rebuild strength, function, and performance to pre-injury levels.

 Prefer listening over reading?
 We have launched a podcast episode on this topic, so subscribe for the latest announcements.
 There is plenty of nutritional advice on the Compeat Waffle which you can enjoy whilst working out, doing the dishes, or falling asleep.
 We don’t mind!